Research

 With Yakov Bart and Anatoli Colicev

-Status: Under Review at International Journal of Research in Marketing
+Status: Conditionally Accepted at International Journal of Research in Marketing

 Show Abstract